Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Introduction

-One of central problems related to renormalization of the charge is the problem of so-called ``zero charge''.
-Considering square of the charge of electron $e^2(r)$ as a function of the radius $r$ and assuming finite value of the bare charge $e^2(r_0)=e_0^2>0$ for the source-size $r_0\to 0$, one derives $e^2 (r\to \infty)\to 0$ instead of an expected value $e^2 (r\to \infty)\to e^2=1/137$.
-The same problem appears, when one considers the screening of the central source with charge density $n_{\rm ext}=Z_0 \delta (r-r_0)$ for $r_0\to 0$, cf. \cite{Eletskii:1977na}.
-The problem of a distribution of the charge near an external source of the charge with radius $R\ll 1/m$, as well as the problem of the distribution of the charge of the electron at distances $r\ll 1/m$ are the key principal problems of QED.
-Semiclassical approach proves to be very promising in calculation of the vacuum dielectric permittivity in strong inhomogeneous electric fields \cite{Migdal1972}.
-The density of the polarized charge is supplemented by the density from electron condensation \cite{Eletskii:1977na,Migdal1978}.
-The problem proves to be specific and depends on weather the radius of the external source of the charge is larger than a distance $r_{\rm pole}$, where dielectric permittivity decreases to zero, or smaller $r_{\rm pole}$, cf. \cite{V1992,Voskresensky:1993uy}.
+The problem of the so-called ``zero charge'' or Moscow zero, cf. \cite{LandauPomeranchuk1955,Fradkin1955}, is one of central problems related to renormalization of the charge.
+When considering the square of the charge of electron $e^2(r)$ as a function of the radius $r$ and assuming finite value of the bare charge $e^2(r_0)=e_0^2>0$ for the source-size $r_0\to 0$, one derives $e^2 (r\to \infty)\to 0$ instead of an expected value $e^2 (r\to \infty)\to e^2=1/137$.
+The same problem appears, when one considers the screening of the central source with the charge density $n_{\rm ext}=Z_0 \delta (r-r_0)$ for $r_0\to 0$, \mbox{cf. \cite{Eletskii:1977na}. }The problem of a distribution of the charge near an external source of the charge with the radius $R\ll 1/m$, as well as the problem of the distribution of the charge of the electron at distances $r\ll 1/m$ are the key principal problems of QED.
+The semiclassical approach proves to be very promising in the calculation of the vacuum dielectric permittivity in strong inhomogeneous electric fields \cite{Migdal1972}.
+The density of the polarized charge is supplemented by the density from the electron condensation \cite{Eletskii:1977na,Migdal1978}.
+The problem proves to be specific and it depends on whether the radius of the external source of the charge is larger than a distance $r_{\rm pole}$, where the dielectric permittivity decreases to zero, or smaller $r_{\rm pole}$, cf. \cite{V1992,Voskresensky:1993uy}.
 References \cite{V1992,Voskresensky:1993uy} argued for the condensation of electron states in the upper continuum at distances larger than $r_{\rm pole}$ for $r_0>r_{\rm pole}$ and for the condensation of electron states originated in the lower continuum at distances smaller than $r_{\rm pole}$ (for $r_0<r_{\rm pole}$), at which the dielectric permittivity proves to be negative and $e_0^2<0$.
-Semiclassical consideration of this problem allows to present arguments in favor of a logical consistency of QED.
+The semiclassical consideration of this problem allows for presenting arguments in favor of a logical consistency of QED.